Avelanda/maplibre-native/docs/mdbook/src/profiling/README.md

 # MapLibre Native profiling

-MabLibre Native integrates [Tracy profiler](https://github.com/wolfpld/tracy) which offers an easy way to understand and optimize your application's CPU and GPU performance
+[Tracy profiler's] integration to MapLibre allows for (https://github.com/wolfpld/tracy) an easy way of understanding, and optimizing an application's CPU and GPU performance